-- Upon receipt by the Department, the proposal will be placed on the next Academic Council meeting agenda or distributed to Academic Council electronically for the Council's advisement to the Department. - Once the Department determines that the institution's proposal meets the above statutory requirements, the proposal will be placed on the next Commission meeting agenda with a staff recommendation for approval.
-If the proposing institution disagrees with the assessment of Department staff, the institution may request that the proposal be brought to the Commission for discussion.
+- o If there is no indication among members of Academic Council that the proposed degree program could have negative systemwide effects, the proposal will be placed on the next Commission meeting agenda with a staff recommendation for approval. - If there is indication among members of the Academic Council that the proposed degree program could have negative systemwide effects, the institution submitting the proposal will be encouraged to resolve any areas of concern.
+The institution may then submit a revised proposal, which will be reviewed by Department staff.
+If Department staff determine that the proposing institution has sufficiently addressed any concerns raised by members of Academic Council, the proposal will be placed on the next Commission meeting agenda with a staff recommendation for approval.
+If Department staff determine that the proposing institution has not sufficiently addressed concerns raised by members of Academic Council, or sufficiency is indeterminate, the revised proposal will be sent to members of Academic Council for another review period of no fewer than 30 days, after which the revised proposal will be placed on the agenda for the next meeting of the Academic Council for discussion, with similar steps taken as outlined above. - If following a second round of feedback there is indication that the proposed degree program could have negative systemwide effects, the institution may request that the proposal be brought to the Commission for discussion.
 In preparing the agenda item for the Commission, Department staff will summarize all feedback received during the review process and may recommend that the Commission approve or not approve the program.
-The Commission may choose to act by approving or not approving the program, or may request additional information and postpone action to a future meeting.
+The Commission may choose to act by approving or not approving the program or may request additional information and postpone action to a future meeting.

-4.02.07 In the case of cannabis-related degrees or certifications (§23-31.5-112(3)(d), C.R.S.), the review process shall be as follows:
+4.02.05 In the case of cannabis-related degrees or certifications (§23-31.5-112(3)(d), C.R.S.), the review process shall be as follows: